 What are Learning Communities?

 Learning Communities are an opportunity for students to live on a floor together in a residence hall and take classes together centered around a particular major or theme.
-Learning Communities are also known as academic residential communities.
-Faculty are heavily engaged with each community, providing students with opportunities for intellectual conversation, further connection to discipline, research options, internship possibilities, and outside of the classroom learning.
+Learning Communities are also known as "academic residential communities" or "living learning communities".
+Faculty are heavily engaged with each community, providing students with opportunities for intellectual conversation, further connection to discipline, research options, internship possibilities, and learning outside of the classroom.
 Options for Learning Communities include Careers and Majors Exploration, Diversity and Global Citizenship, Engineering and Innovation, Ethical Leaders in Business, Health Sciences, Honors, Leadership for Social Change, Life Sciences and Micah.

 What are the benefits of Learning Communities?

 Studies show that students are more successful when their academic experiences are integrated with other aspects of their lives.
 Students who participate in a Learning Community boast a higher rate of academic transition, sense of belonging at the university, and smooth social transition.
 Additionally, since faculty are heavily engaged with each Learning Community, students are able to hold deeper conversations about content, learn from faculty expertise outside of the classroom, and open doors to more research, internship, and mentor opportunities.

 What are the expectations of students that participate in Learning Communities?

 Students are encouraged to participate in the activities and programs focused on the theme of the Learning Community.
 Community experiences offered will not only focus on the theme of the Learning Community but will also provide a variety of social and educational programs to assist with a student’s first year transition to the university.
 Making the transition from high school to college can be difficult.
 As you experience new freedoms, learn new routines and face new academic and personal challenges, a Learning Community can help you begin your college career on the right track.
 We encourage each student to become a partner in their education by becoming an active leader and learner within the Learning Community.